 Yes, even in these palaces of pleasure, rules apply.
 Brush up on your gay sauna etiquette to ensure you have a good time and don’t ruin it for everyone else.
 Gay sauna cruising involves learning a whole new language, but thankfully, it is pretty straightforward.

 - Keys – Depending on the gay sauna, you will get keys at check-in for your locker- and private room if you have purchased one.
-If you get an elastic band, place on your left side to indict you are a top or your right side to indict bottom.
+If you get an elastic band, place on your left side to indict you are a top or your right hand to indict bottom.
 Not everyone uses this rule, but it can help you quickly identify potential guys.

-- Noise – You are going to notice pretty quick the cardinal rule.
-Homo’s shouldn’t speak in a gay sauna.
+- Noise – You are going to notice pretty quick the cardinal rule: Homo’s shouldn’t speak in a gay sauna.
 Silence is golden, communication is through eye contact and touching, and listening to guys chat away can be a massive turn off.
 Gay bars are for chatting, not gay saunas.

 - That Look – Since no one’s talking, the other type of interaction besides touching is facial expressions.
 In case somebody is interested, they will typically attempt making eye contact and perhaps even create just a little smile, possibly slowing down as they cruise by.
 Likewise, a lack of eye contact implies that they re not interested.
 Easy!

 - Touching – In many areas, randomly touching somebody is a huge no-no. But since your not talking, you are going to have to get used to communicating by other means.
 Therefore do not be offended in case a guy contacts your butt or arm or perhaps even your cock.
-If you are comfortable and sure you have been given the look: do not hesitate to signal the interest of yours in a similar manner.
+If you are comfortable and sure you have been given ‘the look’: do not hesitate to signal the interest of yours in a similar manner.
 Above all, watch out for hints.
 If the guy shakes his head, stop all touching and don’t try again.
-You can apply the same rule, and if someone is very persistent, just clearly say ‘no thanks.
+You can apply the same rule, and if someone is very persistent, clearly say ‘no thanks.

-- Fragrances – Showering is fundamental to ensure you smell good but please, do not use perfumes, strong deodorant or even colognes during any gay bathhouse experience.
-Plenty of guys are hypersensitive to them and the scene will stay in the sauna long after you have finished.
+- Fragrances – Showering is fundamental to ensure you smell good but please, do not use perfumes, strong deodorant, or even colognes during any gay bathhouse experience.
+Plenty of guys are hypersensitive to them, and the scene will stay in the sauna long after you have finished.

 - Top or bottom? – One of the most challenging parts ofgay sauna cruising is finding out who desires to top and who wished to bottom.
 Aside from the positioning of the keys, or wrist bracelets in some gay sauna, it is hard to tell sometimes.
 The trick?
 Guys will grab the part they are interested in most.
 If he grabs your cock, he is searching for a top.
 An ass squeeze suggests he desires just that.

 - Watching – If you start getting hot and heavy in public, etiquette dictates everyone can watch.
-If that creeps you out, find a private stall, room or area.
-You can leave the door open if you want other’s to join, and a simple head nod or shake can let guys know to join in or stay out.
+If that creeps you out, find a private stall, room, or area.
+You can leave the door open if you want others to join, and a simple head nod or shake can let guys know to join in or stay out.

 Top Tips Before Visiting A Gay Sauna

-Whether your a total newbie or a seasoned veteran who has basically made the local gay sauna your second home, everyone should take note of these top gay sauna tips.
+Whether you are a total newbie or a seasoned veteran who has made the local gay sauna your second home, everyone should note these top gay sauna tips.

 - Pack It With Your Own Travel Supplies – While most gay sauna should have lube and condoms, many do not – and even if they do, quality varies a lot.
-Pack your own travel kit of supplies to stay safe, and if you are a bottom also add in your own travel douche.
-What is the use of paying to enter into a sexual setting in case you will simply have to go back home in the worst case scenario?
+Pack your travel kit of supplies to stay safe, and if you are a bottom, also add in your travel douche.
+What is the use of paying to enter into a sexual setting in case you will have to go back home in the worst-case scenario?

-And there you have, now you are prepared for your first time gay sauna experience.
+And there you have, now you are prepared for your first-time gay sauna experience.
 While our etiquette tips and rules are aimed at guys who are curious about gay sex sauna, we know that these spaces are not everyone’s ideal fantasy world.

 Without sounding like a sex-crazed preacher, we hope this gay sauna guide helps increase awareness and tolerance of this important part of queer culture.
 We are all judged enough, so there is no need to judge each other.
-Just be smart, be safe and always use a condom!
+Just be smart, be safe, and always use a condom!